Skip to Content

 validateOnClient

-validateOnClient defines how client-side validation is performed for RPC method input (params, query, body).
+validateOnClient defines how client-side validation is performed for RPC/API method input (params, query, body).
 Create it via createValidateOnClient from vovk.
-It accepts a validate function that receives the input data, the validation schema, and metadata, and returns validated data or throws on failure.
+It accepts a validate function that receives the input data, the JSON schema, and metadata, and returns validated data or throws on failure.
 Validation runs only when both input and schema are provided.

 ./src/lib/validateOnClient.ts